andrewrichardson701/Stockbase/README.md

 - Fixed some page redirects for the edit stock page.
 Now diverts you to the stock main page if all is successful, else drops you back on the edit page.
 - Cablestock description is now optional.
 This is not always relevant to the item.
 - Stock.php now has response handling built in.
 This means that error messages will show correctly.
-- LDAP settings on the admin page now has the correct error checkind and response handling.
+- LDAP settings on the admin page now has the correct error checking and response handling.
 There are a couple of unique ones left in place.
-- Can now disabld / enable the cost for items.
-This is not always needed so can be toggled off under stock managemet in admin.php.
+- Can now disable / enable the cost for items.
+This is not always needed so can be toggled off under stock management in admin.php.

 </details>
 <details>